Apr 26, 2018

 - Uphill users are warned that snowmobiles, snowmaking equipment, snow grooming, winch cat cables and other equipment may be encountered at any time on the Mountain and you are responsible to stay clear of such equipment.

 - Entering closed terrain is prohibited.
 It is the user's responsibility to know what is open or closed.
-The East Wall terrain is always closed to uphill access.
+The East Wall, Beavers and Steep Gullies terrain are always closed to uphill access or descent outside operational hours.

 - Terrain Parks are closed outside operational hours.